 potassium tablets (for example SPAN-K®, SLOW-K® or MAG-K®)

 antacids, medicines used to treat heartburn and indigestion

-medicines used to treat diabetes (such as insulin and sulphonylurea)
+medicines used to treat diabetes (such as insulin, sulphonylurea and vildagliptin)

 anti-inflammatory medicines (those that are used to relieve pain, swelling and other